Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 #### Browser Workflow

-A successful implementation of this step will send the authorization code and redirect the developer to the redirect URL in the browser.
-The redirect URL will have authorization code appended to the end.
+A successful implementation of this step will send the authorization code and redirect the developer to the redirect URI in the browser.
+The redirect URI will have authorization code appended to the end.

 1. Paste the Authorization URL into the browser.
 2. Hit Enter.
 3. When the Spotify login and consent screen appears, enter your Spotify credentials and approve the permissions.
 The browser redirects to the ``redirect_uri``.
 4. Copy the value of the ``code`` parameter at the end of the ``redirect_uri`` for use in the next step.

-The redirect URL and authorization code should resemble this example:
+The redirect URI and authorization code should resemble this example:

 ```
 https://oauth.pstmn.io/v1/callback?code=AQD...&state=abc123